adamspd/django-appointment/docs/getting-started.md

 Note: At minimum, the `customMetaTag` (inside `<head>`), `customCSS`, `body`, and `customJS` blocks are required. jQuery and Bootstrap 5 (CSS and JS) are also necessary for proper functionality.

+The pages render inside a `<div class="djappt">` wrapper in your `body` block, and the package CSS only styles what's inside it: your navbar, footer and own CSS are left alone.

 ## Customization

 You can override default settings in your `settings.py`.